 Instructions

-- When the mixture is warm enough to your liking, remove it from the heat.
+- When the mixture is warm enough to your liking, and the chocolate has melted, remove it from the heat.
 Then, pour the hot chocolate into two mugs.
 Add your favorite toppings and serve right away!

 Foaming (optional)